schoolofcities/urban-growth-canada/ggh-growth/README.md

 Using the output of A) plus the data in `input-ghg-ontario.csv` which is an estimate of GHG emissions stemming from household energy use by DA to summarize...

-- Total emissions for each region, outer-ring, inner-ring, and overall
+- Total emissions for each municipality, outer-ring, inner-ring, and overall
 - Average emissions by household for each region, outer-ring, inner-ring, and overall (these averages should be weighted by the number of households in each DA)
 - Do the above for energy, transport, and total emissions